tristan0x/pytoolbox/README.markdown

         sys.modules.pop(name, None)
         __import__(name)

-But when it comes to import native libraries more than once, it's a different story.
+But when it comes to import native libraries, it's a different story.
 It turns out a Python module's hash key is the absolute path to that module.
 So to get n instances of the same module, a workaround is to have n versions of the files on your filesystem in different locations.

-This is what this function is doing : each time a new instance of a module is asked, it copies both Python module and its shared library in a fresh new directory and load it as a new module.
+This is what this function is doing : each time a new instance of a module is asked, it copies both Python module and its shared library in a fresh temporary directory and load it as a new module.

 `load_native_library` can not load directly the shared library.
 You need to write